-Based on recommendations by the American Academy of Ophthalmology and the American Academy of Pediatrics, US Lacrosse — the national governing body of the sport —began recommending the use of protective eyewear in 2004.
+Based on recommendations by the American Academy of Ophthalmology and the American Academy of Pediatrics, US Lacrosse — the national governing body of the sport — began recommending the use of protective eyewear in 2004.
 A year later, the organization started mandating the use of eyewear — but not helmets or facemasks — at all levels of the women's game.
+Updates to safety requirements were made in 2020 for young girl players.
 For the men's game, helmets and facemasks — but not eyewear — are required.

 Field Hockey — Goggles (2011)

 In April 2011, the National Federation of State High School Associations began requiring protective eyewear — either the polycarbonate lens or wire frame style — for all field hockey players.
 The International Hockey Federation and USA Field Hockey, however, do not have such a mandate and strictly prohibit the use of wire- or cage-type goggles.